Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 *<small>Sportpark Ostra</small>*

 #### 🏔 Day-3 (The road to Prague)
 I was so focused on getting to Prague early in day-3 that most things were a blur.
-Some of the photos are included in the photo dump below.
+Some of the photos are included in the photo dump section below.

-## 🍾 3.
-Party in prague
+## 🍾 Party in prague
 Prague was incredibly fun.
 I arrived on Saturday and met with my friend.
 We spent the day doing the usual boring touristy stuff like taking pictures.
-We spent the (saturday and sunday) night clubbing.
+We spent the saturday and sunday night partying.

 The city was beautiful and I wished I could have spent more time there.
 I should be back again.